The Kitchen Docs

 • Related Lentil Recipes

-• Indian Mixed Lentil Dal Recipe (Maah Choley ki Daal)
+• Mixed Lentil Dal Recipe: Easy Indian Maah Choley ki Dal

 The backbone of this recipe is the lentils - two different kinds to be specific.
 It's made with an mix of two lentils flavored with aromatics like ginger, garlic and onion and warm Indian spices.